Kingsmill Community

 PARCEL ADVISORY COMMITTEE (PAC)

-Wareham's Point is governed by a group of volunteer residents elected to the Wareham's Point PAC.
-The PAC serves as an advisor to the Kingsmill Community Service's Association (KCSA) Board of Directors on such matters as maintenance, painting cycles and landscaping.
-Below are the names of the current PAC and their areas of responsibility.
+Wareham's Point is governed by a group of volunteer residents appointed to the Wareham's Point PAC.
+The PAC serves as an advisor to the Kingsmill Community Service's Association (KCSA) Board of Directors on such matters as limited common area maintenance, painting/staining cycles, budget management, social events, and landscape enchancements.
+Below are the names of the current PAC members and their areas of responsibility.

 POSITION NAME UNIT CONTACT INFO